01-edu/public/subjects/ai/nlp-scraper/README.md

 ### NLP engine

-In production architectures, the NLP engine delivers a live output based on the news that are delivered in a live stream data by the scrapper.
+In production architectures, the NLP engine delivers a live output based on the news that are delivered in a live stream data by the scraper.
 However, it required advanced Python skills that is not a requisite for the AI branch.
-To simplify this step the scrapper and the NLP engine are used independently in the project.
-The scrapper fetches the news and store them in the data structure (either the file system or the SQL database) and then, the NLP engine runs on the stored data.
+To simplify this step the scraper and the NLP engine are used independently in the project.
+The scraper fetches the news and store them in the data structure (either the file system or the SQL database) and then, the NLP engine runs on the stored data.